bucketteOfIvy/4chan-cca/readme.md

 that is called every hour from a local device to scrape 4chan and then push the results to this repo in `data/lgbt_week_1.csv`.
-This strategic (mis)use of github will lead to an amusing number of commits to this repository from my account, but -- as it's the most convenient and expediant way for me to automate my web scraping -- I'm just running with it.
+This strategic (mis)use of github will lead to an amusing number of commits to this repository from my account, but -- as it's the most convenient and expedient way for me to automate my web scraping -- I'm just running with it.

 I expect to conclude my scrapeing after a week or three, at which time it